14. Graphs

 -

-A simple graph is a graph that has no loops and does not have two or more edges that connect the same endpoints.
+A simple graph is a graph that has no loops and no parallel edges.

 The main focus of this chapter will be undirected simple graphs, but we will briefly discuss directed graphs in this section.

-The out-degree of a vertex \(w\) is the number of edges that have \(w\) as the initial index.
-The in-degree of a vertex \(w\) is the number of edges that have \(W\) as the terminal index.
+The out-degree of a vertex \(w\) is the number of edges that have \(w\) as the initial vertex.
+The in-degree of a vertex \(w\) is the number of edges that have \(W\) as the terminal vertex.

 We can give a formal set-theoretic definition of simple directed graph as well.
 To indicate the directed edges, ordered pairs of vertices are used instead of 2-element sets.